openobserve/openobserve-docs/docs/quickstart.md

 Zinc Cloud is recommended for most users due to following benefits:

 1. No effort in setting up a `Highly Available` installation and maintaining it.
-1. Zinc cloud with its generous free tier is sufficient for most hobby users and smaller companies.
+1. Zinc cloud with its generous free tier is quite a lot for most hobby users / smaller companies / startups.
-1. Newer features and bug fixes are launched earlier in Zinc Cloud.
+1. Newer features and bug fixes are available earlier in Zinc Cloud.
 1. And more...

 ## Zinc Cloud

 Zinc Cloud is offered as a hosted service backed by open source ZincObserve.
-It has the same features as that of ZincObserve with generous free tier and no effort and infrastructure of maintaining your own cluster.
+It has the same features as that of ZincObserve with generous free tier with no effort on maintaining infrastructure for your own cluster.

 1. Navigate to [https://observe.zinc.dev](https://observe.zinc.dev)
 2. Use a social login or create an account using email / password